Skip to main content

 Phone script — what to say

 "Hello, I am calling about order [number] for [product].
 The [specific problem — e.g., it stopped working after 3 days / it is not what was described].
 I am requesting [repair / replacement / refund].
-Can you confirm this reference number for my complaint?"
+Can you confirm a reference number for my complaint?"

-2Send a Formal Written Complaint
+2Send a Formal Written Complaint (LRAR)

 Timeframe: If no satisfactory response within 2 weeks